 Featuring Bill Gates

-Bill Gates wasn't really into the BBS community as an online operator, but his presence was certainly felt by everyone who was there in those early years.
+Bill Gates wasn't really into the BBS community as an online operator, but his presence was definitely felt by everyone who was there in those early years.
 This is why we decided to include Bill Gates here.

 Gates was and is one of the most influential people in the world.
 He was cofounder of one of the most recognized brands in the computer network industry.
 Bill Gates is the richest man in the world and has held that number one position for years.